 Over the years, plastics have become an environmental pollutant.
 It is a menace to marine life.
 Research estimates that plastics like EPS account for about 60 to 80% of ocean debris1.
 Recycling polystyrene is better for the planet than incineration, as burning it may release some toxic chemicals into the air.

 From here, a large variety of new uses emerge for recycled material.
 From building insulation to creating plastic alternatives to wooden benches and even decking.
-The good news, of course, is that when manufacturers use recycled materials to create these new goods, no new raw material is required to consume our finite resources.
+The good news is that when manufacturers use recycled materials to create these new goods, no new raw material is required to consume our finite resources.

 Recycling polystyrene is a choice that has a positive impact on the planet.
 Whereas it is not without its issues and may seem like an effort, the more we reuse and recycle, the better for the planet.
 Companies and their customers have roles to play in bringing these benefits.
 Recycling polystyrene may not be the easiest thing, but it does make a difference.